kevin-crook-ucb/ucb_w205_crook_supplement/2020_Fall/project_3.md

 #### For week 12

+Modify the flask server to add metadata to your events.
+The filtered_write.py job should now filter out the other schemas so it will not dump core and give a stack trace.

 In your markdown cell of linux commands, add the commands:
 * individual apache bench commands
 * be sure and add apache bench commands for the new events that you added